Harry-Ashley/adversa-guardrail-degradation/README.md

 ![Figure 2: Side-by-side comparison of GPT-3.5-turbo and GPT-5.2 under identical ADVERSA-Red attacks.
 Orange lines represent GPT-3.5; blue lines represent GPT-5.2.](results/experiment_1/plots/visual_2_cross_model.png)
 *Figure 2: Guardrail reinforcement hardening trajectories for GPT-5.2 vs GPT-3.5-turbo erosion.*

 The same attacker running the same objectives against GPT-5.2 produced a fundamentally different pattern.
 Zero jailbreaks occurred across 150 rounds.
-More importantly, several objectives showed score *decreases* over time as the model appeared to detect adversarial intent and reduce compliance further.
-The ransomware objective showed a score trajectory of 3, 2, 1, 1, 1, consistent with the model recognizing persistent adversarial pressure and locking down progressively.
-This is guardrail hardening, not just resistance, and it is a distinct and important empirical phenomenon.
+Several objectives showed score *decreases* over time — the ransomware objective traced a trajectory of 3, 2, 1, 1, 1 — consistent with the model tightening its refusals as adversarial pressure accumulated.
+This pattern is worth distinguishing from flat resistance: the scores are not holding steady, they are declining.
+Whether this reflects explicit adversarial-intent detection or an emergent property of the model's context processing is not determinable from this data, but the trajectory measurement makes the distinction visible for the first time.

 ### Cross-Model Comparison